The Practical Kitchen

 Add cheese and pepperoni.

-In these photos I know it looks like I didn't spread the sauce all the way to the edges of the pan like I told you to do, but I actually ended up using my fingers in the the dimpling step to do that and just didn't get a photo of it.
+In these photos I know it looks like I didn't spread the sauce all the way to the edges of the pan like I told you to do, but I actually ended up using my fingers in the dimpling step to do that and just didn't get a photo of it.

 Basically, the high heat of the baking steel cooks the pizza dough from the bottom while the heat of the oven browns the cheese and cooks the pizza from the top.